rdkcentral/rdk-halif-device_settings/docs/pages/dsHdmiIn_halSpec.md

  - The `HdmiIn` `API` `dsHdmiInRegisterStatusChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInStatusChangeCB_t`.
 This callback should be used when the HDMI input status changes.
  - The `HdmiIn` `API` `dsHdmiInRegisterVideoModeUpdateCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInVideoModeUpdateCB_t`.
 This callback should be used when the video mode changes.
 This callback should be used when the ALLM mode changes.
  - The `HdmiIn` `API` `dsHdmiInRegisterAllmChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInAllmChangeCB_t`.
- - The `HAL` is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
+ - This interface is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
- - Additionally, the `HAL` is responsible for releasing the resources it creates for its operation once the respective operation concludes.
+ - Additionally, this interface is responsible for releasing the resources it creates for its operation once the respective operation concludes.

 ### Blocking calls